RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

     redisenterprisecluster.app.redislabs.com/test-rec created
     ```

-1. You can verify the creation of the with:
+1. You can verify the creation of the cluster with:

     ```sh
     kubectl get rec